Thursday, November 28, 2024

 III.
 Did Walsh Confuse / Conflate 1842 with 1862?

-Let's run through some more questions about this Tonkawa camp date of 1842-1844, but also look at what was going on with the Tonkawa and Austin post-1862 during the Civil War.
+Let's run through some more questions about a Tonkawa camp date of 1842-1844, but then conclude with a look at what was going on with the Tonkawa and Austin post-1862 during the Civil War.

 • a) they were not in Austin, or